Skip to contents

 178.38 239.07 319.96

-We now are interested in predicting of the box office sales on the opening weekend.
-We compute the predicted box office sales for a film with an average number of for a range of values for .
+We are now interested in predicting the box office sales on the opening weekend.
+We compute the predicted box office sales for a film with an average number of Screens for a range of values for Budget.

 }